Audio Science

 Insanely Affordable Real Music Marketing & Promotion Since 2012

-With the release of his debut album Echolocation, The Spring Verdict takes some of the best parts of several genres and builds a sound all his own.
-Lush with addictive melodies, a crisp indie-pop sound, and an array of instrumentation, the record boasts the aesthetic of alt-pop anthems.
+With the release of "Sunburnt", The Spring Verdict takes some of the best parts of his staple sounds and gives them a refreshing spin.
+Lush with addictive melodies, a crisp indie-pop sound, and an array of instrumentation, the song boasts the aesthetic of alt-pop anthems.

 The Spring Verdict is the brainchild of songwriter and multi-instrumentalist Geoff Trautman, who began taking classical piano lessons when he was just 8 years old.
 He stuck with it for more than a decade, and attributes the development of his ear for music and foundational knowledge of music theory in large part to those years of learning.